-- Have an Office 365 Global Administrator sign in to Office 365.
+- Have a Microsoft 365 Global Administrator sign in to Office 365.

 - Click the app launcher icon in the top left of the page and select 'Admin'.

-- Within the Office Admin Center, click on 'Show all' on the left navigation bar.
+- Within the Microsoft 365 Admin Center, click on 'Show all' on the left navigation bar.